Lyndon-Li/swiss/README.md

+# This Repository Is Archived

+This repository has been archived.
+Go 1.24+ uses swiss tables for its native maps.
+Please see [our announcement blog about our decision to archive `dolthub/swiss`](https://www.dolthub.com/blog/2025-03-07-archiving-the-dolthub-swiss-github-repository/).

 # SwissMap

 SwissMap is a hash table adapated from the "SwissTable" family of hash tables from [Abseil](https://abseil.io/blog/20180927-swisstables).
 It uses [AES](https://github.com/dolthub/maphash) instructions for fast-hashing and performs key lookups in parallel using [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) instructions.
 Because of these optimizations, SwissMap is faster and more memory efficient than Golang's built-in `map`.
 If you'd like to learn more about its design and implementation, check out this [blog post](https://www.dolthub.com/blog/2023-03-28-swiss-map/) announcing its release.